ReflectionHLE/ReflectionHLE/README.md

 following titles, all being inspired by the Chocolate Doom port:
 - Keen Dreams.
 - Catacomb 3-D (The Descent) and The Catacomb Adventure Series.
-- Wolfenstein 3D, Spear of Destiny (excluding the mission packs) and Super 3-D Noah's Ark (DOS version).
+- Wolfenstein 3D, Spear of Destiny and Super 3-D Noah's Ark (DOS version).

 ## Terms of use